Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 How to Remove Lime From Your Pool | 3 Surefire Ways

-Most likely, if you see spots along the waterline, you are dealing with a .
-And you’ll want to know how to remove lime from the , unfortunately, calcium deposits tend to be incredibly difficult to clean.
+Most likely, if you see spots along the waterline, you are dealing with a calcium deposit.
+And you’ll want to know how to remove from the pool, unfortunately, calcium deposits tend to be incredibly difficult to clean.

 There are some reasons why you may start to notice these spots around the waterline.